-A demand shock will result in a liquidity crunch for many companies and a not insignificant hich could in turn number will.

-permanently impair long term value.
+A demand shock will result in a liquidity crunch for many companies and a not insignificant number will have to come to market with an emergency capital raising, which could in turn permanently impair long term value.

 - A strong balance sheet will put a company in a great position to acquire other companies at depressed prices. - In a market environment where asset sales and equity raisings are more difficult, cashflow poor companies could be impacted. - Stocks without real earnings, those that rely on capital raisings to operate could be at risk. - Low interest rates are likely to persist, which will impact investors looking for yield. - Volatility creates opportunity, particularly for value investors after all, shares are 30 percent cheaper!